Lab Test

 • Ara h 8 is member of the PR-10 protein family and a Bet v 1-homologue, which is a major birch allergen component.
 Ara h 9 is a lipid transfer protein also found in pitted fruits.

 • Sensitization to Ara h 8 and/or Ara h 9 are associated with milder peanut allergies.
-A positive test may due to cross-reactivity in patients sensitized to birch pollen or pitted fruits, respectively.
+A positive test may be due to cross-reactivity in patients sensitized to birch pollen or pitted fruits, respectively.

 CPT Codes